Skip to main content

 The local plan inspector agreed that there was unlikely to be any impact on the listed walled garden adjoining Potterells.
 The local plan requires that the impact of traffic on listed properties in Water End be considered.
 Baseline assessments suggest there is a low likelihood of significant archaeological finds.
 In the highway close to the site are a number of WW2 anti-tank traps.
 These offer the potential to be positively considered in the development and to become a feature.

-A Heritage Impact Assessment will be submitted as part of the application.
+A Heritage Impact Assessment has been submitted as part of the application.
 The Local Authority and statutory consultees will review proposals for heritage and archaeological impacts.

 Are you aware of any significant archaeological reserves on site?